 Bagmati is one of the major sources of drinking water and is used by many for bathing and cleansing purposes.
 With rapid urbanization and population growth, the river has experienced a drastic turn for the worse.
 Due to lack of legal enforcement for illegal squatters and local polluters, and government negligence in handling the waste of a densely populated municipality, the Bagmati has turned into an open sewer and dumpsite.
 This has been coupled with rapid deforestation and sand mining in the river, creating soil erosion and landslides, increasing the river’s turbidity and overall degradation.

-Mausam Khanal has been working in river conservation for the last 15 years in Nepal.
+Mausam Khanal has been working in river conservation for the last twelve years in Nepal.
 He graduated from Tribhuvan University, Nepal with a Master Degree in Environmental Science.
-Mr. Khanal has been the Executive Director of Nepal River Conservation Trust (NRCT) since 2011-2015 and is an Executive Member of NRCT till 2018.
-He is currently working with NRCT as an Executive Director and Project Manager of Karnali River Corridor Management Project.
-Since the beginning, He has worked, researched, trained in, and studied water systems and environmental areas/issues in Nepal and has good knowledge and experience on biodiversity conservation and management, ecotourism promotion, society and culture in the Eastern Nepal.
+Mr. Khanal has been the Executive Director of Nepal River Conservation Trust (NRCT) since 2011-2015 and is a board member of NRCT till now.
+Since 2007, he has worked, researched, trained in, and studied water systems and environmental areas/issues in Nepal.
+He was also associated with Rural Reconstruction Nepal as an expert for the biodiversity management in the Eastern Nepal for two and half years.
 He has a good knowledge on project management, leadership, community mobilization and event management.
-He is also associated with Nepal Environment Society (NES) – a professional society of Nepal.